 The Internet Has Changed the Meaning of Some of the Words We Use In Licenses

 The first is an obvious truism: don’t use a word in your agreement you don’t understand.
-You might now be thinking I know that; I didn’t wake up at whatever time this am to come here to hear that.
+You might now be thinking I know that.
 But think again; the internet age has created some new definitions.

 The same for home entertainment products; in the past technology limited your viewing or listening of music and video to your home.
-But now portable media devices (iPads, tablets, etc.) allow you to be entertained anywhere.
+But now portable media devices (iPads, tablets, smart phones, etc.) allow for entertainment anywhere.
 So, if you want to license your IP for use on these devices, you should expressly say so.

-The second tip I also adopt from Heather Meeker’s fine book with respect to the work “shall.”
+The second tip I adopt from Heather Meeker’s fine book is with respect to the word “shall.”
 Lawyers love “shall.”
 They use it in legal documents as a command.
-I am not going to tell my wife (however much I sometimes might like to) “you shall go to the store tonight.”
+I am not going to tell my wife (whether I might like to) “you shall go to the store tonight.”
 But you rarely will find an agreement that is without a “shall.”

-Have any other drafting tips you wish to share or any suggestions about warranties, indemnities and limitations of liability?
+Have other drafting tips or suggestions about warranties, indemnities and limitations of liability?
 Share them with me by email and I will include them in a later post.